pantos-io/research-go-ethrelay/README.md

 as the destination chain and the main Ethereum chain as the source chain.
 Information on how to connect to other blockchains can be found [here](#Configuration)._

-1. Run `git clone https://github.com/pantos-io/go-ethrelay.git` to clone the repository on your local machine and then run `go get` in the go-ethrelay folder to install the library and the CLI.
+1. Run `git clone https://github.com/pantos-io/go-ethrelay.git` to clone the repository on your local machine and then run `go get ./cmd/go-ethrelay` in the go-ethrelay folder to install the library and the CLI.
-Check that the CLI was installed correctly by running `go-ethrelay --help`.
+Check that the CLI was installed correctly by running `go-ethrelay`.
 In case `go-ethrelay` command is not found, have a look at the [Troubleshooting](#Troubleshooting) section.
-If you want to install the library manually, you can simply clone this repository and run any command in the cloned directory with `go run main.go [command]`.
+If you want to install the library manually, you can simply clone this repository and run any command in the cloned directory with `go run ./cmd/go-ethrelay [command]`.

 2. Run `go-ethrelay init` to initialize the client.
 If you encounter any problems calling this command, get sure the rights are properly adjusted so Go can create the ethrelay.yml config file in the current folder.